s-daoud/distillr/README.md

 The `FriendRequestIndex` renders all received friend requests on both the main feed and on the `FriendIndex`, allowing a user to easily accept or reject a request.
 In addition, the `FriendIndex` contains a list of `FriendIndexItem` components which show a user all their current friends and easily gives them the ability to visit a friend's profile or remove them as a friend.

+![friends]

 ### Navbar

 The `NavBar` component is part of the root route, and sits on every page that a user encounters while logged in.

 ```javascript
 const App = React.createClass({